Brawlhalla: Gameplay

 In most of Brawlhalla's game modes, the goal is to knock one's opponent into one of four areas outside of the visual boundaries of the map referred to as blastzones, similar to Super Smash Bros.
 This can be done either by forcing them into one of the blastzones with an attack, or by preventing them from returning to stage and allowing gravity to force them into the bottom blastzone.
 Damage can be seen on the color display around each player's character icon, which darkens progressively from white to red to black as the character continues to get hit.
 The darker the color is, the farther the character will be knocked back when hit until a hit forces them into a blastzone.
 Entering a blastzone will result in the player losing a stock and their character respawning on stage.
-Either the last player with at least one stock or the player with the most points wins the match.
+Either the last player with at least one stock or the player with the most points wins the match, depending on the game mode.

 The game supports both local and online play.
 Competitive players can compete in 1-on-1 to climb through the rankings.
 They can also find a partner to play against other duos to increase their collaborative rank in either the standard stock game mode queue or a rotating queue that features a different game mode each season.
 Brawlhalla also has several casual modes: Free-For-All, 1v1 Strikeout, Experimental 1v1, and a different featured mode every week.
 Free-For-All is a chaotic mode where 4 players knock each other out to gain points.
 In 1v1 Strikeout, players pick 3 characters which they play for 1 stock each.
 Experimental 1v1 allows players to test out upcoming features against each other.
 Custom games can be hosted online and locally, and they support up to 8 players per match, experimental maps, and region changing.
 You may join groups of your friends to create a clan, with multiple ranks within the clans.
 Clans are only available on PC.
 Clans gain experience from all members.

 Brawlhalla features simple controls and one-button special moves.
 This allows new players to pick up the game quickly.
 Controls include movement keys and buttons for attacking, performing special moves, picking up or throwing weapons, and dodging.
 Keys can be rebound for the keyboard and a large variety of controllers.